 To access valuable resources to help increase climate literacy, click here.

 Also, check out our Energy Revealed, which helps students visualize school energy use and take actions to conserve energy.

 Last but not least, our Energy Transition Game helps students discover what it will take to shift to a lower carbon energy system.

-We're grateful to Royal Bank of Canada (RBC), Alberta Ecotrust, and Energy Efficiency Alberta for their support of this program.
+We are grateful to The Calgary Foundation, Royal Bank of Canada Foundation, Alberta Ecotrust, and Energy Efficiency Alberta for their support of this program.
 We invite other organizations to support this important work - please contact our Executive Director Gareth [at] abcee.org to discuss.